Barkhad Abdi

 Following his breakthrough, Abdi appeared in the films Eye in the Sky (2015), Good Time (2017), The Pirates of Somalia (2017), and Blade Runner 2049 (2017).
-Outside of film, he was featured as a series regular on the second season of the Hulu horror anthology Castle Rock (2019).
+Outside of film, he was featured as a series regular on the second season of the Hulu horror anthology Castle Rock (2019) and a recurring role in the Showtime satirical comedy series The Curse (2023).

 Early life

-Barkhad Abdi was born to Majeerteen parents on April 10, 1985, in Mogadishu, Banaadir, Somalia.
+Barkhad Abdi was born to Somali Omar Mahmoud Majerten parents on April 10, 1985, in Mogadishu, Banaadir, Somalia.
+The name Barkhad in the Somali language literally means cistern, with water representing life.
 Around the age of six or seven, when the Somali Civil War broke out, he and his family moved to Yemen to join his father, who had taken up teaching.
-In 1999, Abdi and his family relocated to Minneapolis, Minnesota, where there is a large Somali community.
+In 1999, Abdi and his family relocated to Minneapolis, Minnesota, home to a large Somali community.

 He graduated from Roosevelt High School in 2003 and attended Minnesota State University Moorhead.
-The name Barkhad in the Somali language literally means cistern, with water representing life.
 Before entering the film industry, Abdi sold mobile phones at his brother's shop at a mall in Minneapolis.

 He also worked as a limousine driver at a relative's chauffeur company and as a DJ.

-Career
+Acting career

+Captain Phillips

-Abdi made his debut in the 2013 film Captain Phillips, playing ship hijacker and pirate leader Abduwali Muse.
-He was cast following a worldwide search for the lead roles.
+Abdi made his debut in the Paul Greengrass directed film Captain Phillips (2013), playing ship hijacker and pirate leader Abduwali Muse.
+He was cast opposite Tom Hanks, following a worldwide search for the lead roles.
 Abdi and three other actors were chosen from more than 700 participants at a 2011 casting call in Minneapolis.
 According to the casting director, the four were selected because they were "the chosen ones, that anointed group that stuck out".
 He was paid $65,000 for his appearance in the film and returned to working in his brother's shop afterwards.
-For his work, Abdi was nominated for the Screen Actors Guild Award for Best Supporting Actor, the Academy Award for Best Supporting Actor, a Golden Globe Award, and a BAFTA Award for Best Supporting Actor, the latter of which he won.
+For his performance Abdi earned the BAFTA Award for Best Supporting Actor.
+He also received nominations for the Academy Award, Golden Globe Award, and Screen Actors Guild Award for Best Supporting Actor.
 Abdi's experience in Captain Phillips was his first in the film industry.